Noobmaster1111/My-Data-Portfolio/README.md

 # My-Data-Portfolio
-Contains projects related to data cleaning, making dashboards in Excel, Power Bi &amp; SQL.
+Projects pertaining to data analysis using Excel & Power Bi